gradle/gradle/design-docs/application-plugin-improvements.md

+# Application plugin

-This feature is a bucket for improvements to core Gradle plugins.
+This feature is a bucket for improvements to the Gradle `application` plugin.
 Most of these improvements are not strategic.

-As this 'feature' is a list of bug fixes, this feature spec will not follow the usual template.

-# Application plugin

 ## Allow custom templates for the start scripts